mattephi/theormech.hw/HW2/README.md

 $$\frac{\|\vec{V_A} - \vec{V_B}\|}{r_{AB}} = \omega_{AB}$$

-We can express evolution ofangular velocity over time for any pair of points with this formula.
+We can express evolution of angular velocity over time for any pair of points with this formula.
 Calculating according to the formula all the links at $t = 0$ yields the following result:

 ![](assets/task1/velocities0.png)

-This result seems to be correct, since it we are given $\omega_{AO_1} = 2$ and the formula did converge to this value.
+This result seems to be correct, since we are given $\omega_{AO_1} = 2$ and the formula did converge to this value.
 Moreover, links $AB, AC, BC$ have the same angular velocity, since it is the single solid body.
 Moreover $CE, CD, ED$ have the same angular velocity since they are different parts of the same link.

 ### **Angular Accelerations** <a id='1.s.2.3'></a>